vanishedbydefa/SystemFlooder/dev_notes.md

   * It gets embedded into the exe
   * Template below
 2. Add the exe to the whitelist
+3. Create the exe using  the above pyinstaller command

 ### branding.json Template